 Current predictions of species response to climate change depend on measures of their lethal thermal limits, yet organisms experience costs to their physiological functions far before reaching their ecological death (Evans & Hoffman 2012).

-For better-informed predictions of how keystone species will react to warming, a more accurate proxy to assess sub-lethal heat stress must be identified.
+For better-informed predictions of how keystone species will react to warming, we need to include measures of sub-lethal heat stress

-Address the Problem/ How has the problem been addressed
+Address the Problem/ How has the problem been addressed ** prob talk about ants somewhere in this section or between section 2 nd 3

 Experimental warming studies: These are a good way to study the long-term effects of warming to asses which species/locations may be most negatively impacted from potential climate change.

-* Mention differences in thermal tolerance?
+* Mention differences in thermal tolerance? ok

+*what specifically are the impacts?

 Experimental warming studies are a good way to observe the long-term effects of warming on keystone species that inhabit diverse thermal environments to assess their response to warming given their natural thermal environments.